Sunday Papers Live | Everything great about Sundays

 All the qualities that make up any decent Sunday.
 And all (but one) of which have been pulled together in the most delightfully relaxing way by Sunday Papers Live.

-Now back for their 14th edition, they’ve transformed their usual haunt – the magnificently grand Edwardian hall that is Cecil Sharp House – into a vast living room, by absolutely filling it with worn settees, oversize Chesterfields, piles of newspapers, and a hell of a lot of tea & cake.
+Soon back for their 18th edition, they’ll be transforming their usual haunt – the magnificently grand Edwardian hall that is Cecil Sharp House – into a vast living room, by absolutely filling it with worn settees, oversize Chesterfields, piles of newspapers, and a hell of a lot of tea & cake.
 Massages are available all day.
 Slippers are encouraged.
 Napping is sacrosanct.
 You can bring a blanket, a pair of knitting needles, a cat – if it’s Sunday-appropriate then it’s cool.
 Go ahead.
 Make that pillow fort.

 Throughout the day, you’ll then get a few performers & speakers take the small stage in the very centre of the room, with everyone from politicians to comedians, broadcasters to poets.
 There’ll be serious discussions interspersed with interactive performances, stand-up sets, absurd panel games, and some top-shelf triviality.